-• We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by:
+We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by:

-- Providing information on our school website and through existing communication channels (such as official social media, Tapestry and Friday Flyer), offering specific online safety events for parents / carers or highlighting online safety at existing events; - Weekly posts on social media from National Online Safety with 'What parents need to know about...' helpsheets for the latest apps which children are accessing (#WakeUpWednesday); - Weekly posts on the Friday Flyer from National Online Safety with 'What parents need to know about...' helpsheets for the latest apps which children are accessing (#WakeUpWednesday); - o Sharing which filtering and monitoring systems, SENSO Cloud, Fortigate Filters (Fortinet) and Lightspeed are in place with parents/carers and children; - o Share what you are asking children to do online including which sites they might access via half termly curriculum leaflets; - o Sharing the E-Safety work done by the children in school with parents; - o Who from the school will be interacting with their child online.
+- Providing information on our school website and through existing communication channels (such as official social media, Tapestry and Friday Flyer), offering specific online safety events for parents / carers or highlighting online safety at existing events; - Weekly posts on social media from National Online Safety with 'What parents need to know about...' helpsheets and podcasts for the latest apps which children are accessing (#WakeUpWednesday);

+- Sharing which filtering and monitoring systems, SENSO Cloud, Fortigate Filters (Fortinet) and Lightspeed are in place with parents/carers and children; - Share what you are asking children to do online including which sites they might access via half termly curriculum leaflets; - Sharing the E-Safety work done by the children in school with parents; - Who from the school will be interacting with their child online.